Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/09-real-time-analytics-eventstream.md

    ![Review the eventstream canvas](./Images/md90.png)

 ### Task 4: Add a destination

+In this task, you'll route the incoming bicycle stream data to an Eventhouse so that it can be stored for analysis.

 1. Select the **Transform events or add destination (1)** tile and search for **Eventhouse (2)**.